 Table A 1.
 Threats to Thompson and Chilcotin Steelhead as identified and ranked by COSEWIC (2020, Appendices A and B).
 The Classification of Threats is adopted from IUCN-CMP, Salafsky et al. 2008.
 Major categories (whole number, shaded cells) are a complete list.
 Minor categories that are "Not Applicable" are not included.
 Threat Level and Comments that are identical for Chilcotin and Thompson populations are placed in a single cell.
+DU: designatable unit.

-Threat Level Cor nments Threat Description Thompson Chilcotin Thompson Chilcotin 1 Residential & commercial development Not Applicable Threats from human settlements or other non- agricultural land uses with a substantial footprint.
+Threat Level Comments Threat Description Thompson Chilcotin Thompson Chilcotin 1 Residential & commercial development Not Applicable Threats from human settlements or other non- agricultural land uses with a substantial footprint.
 Includes any physical modification of habitat.
-2 Agriculture & aquaculture Negligible Threats from farming a agricultural expansion including silviculture, r aquaculture 2.3 Livestock farming & ranching Negligible The consensus was that a small amount of trampling occurred in the rivers with severity near the low end of the range.
+2 Agriculture & aquaculture Negligible Threats from farming and ranching as a result of agricultural expansion and intensification, including silviculture, mariculture, and aquaculture 2.3 Livestock farming & ranching Negligible The consensus was that a small amount of trampling occurred in the rivers with severity near the low end of the range.
 The consensus was that because the rivers were large they would be less accessible and any trampling would be negligible.
-3 Energy production & mining Not Applicable Threats from production of non-biological resources.
+3 Energy production & mining Threats from production of non-biological resources.
 There are no energy production and mining threats in this DU.
-4 Transportation & service corridors Negligible Threats from long, narrow transport corridors and the vehicles that use them including associated wildlife mortality 4.2 Utility & service lines Negligible Includes current maint pipeline where it cross development of the Tr include many stream of and would be scored by ses streams.
-Future rans Mtn Pipeline will crossings and disruption 4.3 Shipping lanes Negligible channel maintenance.
-Steelhead traverse the affected.
-Effects were that with proper mitig e area and would be unknown but it was felt 5 Biological resource use HIGH Threats from consumptive use of "wild" biological resources including both deliberate and unintentional harvesting effects; also persecution or control of specific species
+4 Transportation & service corridors Negli gible Threats from long, narrow transport corridors and the vehicles that use them including associated wildlife mortality 4.2 Utility & service lines Negligible Includes current maintenance work along pipeline where it crosses streams.
+Future development of the Trans Mtn Pipeline will include many stream crossings and disruption and would be scored here.
+4.3 Shipping lanes Negligible Includes dredging in the lower Fraser River for channel maintenance.
+All adult and smolt Steelhead traverse the area and would be affected.
+Effects were unknown but it was felt that with proper mitigation they would be negligible as fish move through the area rapidly.
+5 Biological resource use HIGH Threats from consumptive use of "wild" biological resources including both deliberate and unintentional harvesting effects; also persecution or control of specific species